PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The following Gather-axis0 singleton-to-Reshape compatibility owner returns one rewrite counter and receives the live Session LayoutState.
-It is selected by the recovery runner and has one additional direct late production call whose result is currently discarded.
-Strict characterization fixes a late target between the captured attention-cleanup dictionary and the model-only attention preprojection rank-lift owner without changing either execution path.
+It is selected by the recovery runner and has one additional direct late production call whose result is retained as `_late_gather_axis0_reshape_stats`.
+The target remains between the captured attention-cleanup dictionary and the model-only attention preprojection rank-lift owner.
+The retained value has no consumer, and the recovery-runner path is unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned